Ahsodecas/Flight-Tracker-and-Manager/README.md

 **Main functionalities:**

-* Reads flight data from .ftr files and network source.
+* Reads flight data from .ftr files and a network source.
 * Displays planes on the map according to the departure and arrival time.
-* Calculates the trajactories of planes.
+* Calculates the trajectories of planes.
 * Generates news reports.
 * Saves snapshots of current flight data to a .json file.
 * Accepts commands: (requires modifications)